filecoin-project/community/SECURITY.md

 You are expected to comply with all applicable laws.
 If legal action is initiated by a third party against you and you have complied with this policy, we will take steps to make it known that your actions were conducted in compliance with this policy.

 If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through one of our Official Channels before going any further.

+### Legal considerations

+Reporters are responsible for all taxes and all awards subject to applicable law.

+We are not able to pay bounty awards to individuals from a country against which the U.S. has trade restrictions or export sanctions.